FE-Schrift: Usage

 Some countries allow the FE-Schrift as an alternative to the standard typeface especially in combination with a Euro-style license plate.
 Some license plates in Ghana have been issued using an FE-Schrift style.
-In Australia personalized plates may be issued with an FE-Schrift using a special design of vanity plates, others countries such as Algeria and Ireland where registration plates are owner provided FE-Schrift is permissible under their prescribed design regulations, likewise such plates were allowed in India until 2019.
+In Australia, personalized plates may be issued with an FE-Schrift using a special design of vanity plates.
+In other countries, such as Algeria and Ireland, FE-Schrift is permissible where registration plates are owner provided, under their prescribed design regulations.
+Such plates were allowed in India until 2019.